Cmatrix1/Pythonic_Dev-Posts/Designing Data Intensive Applications Book Summaries/Part-01.md

 ### Operability: making life easy for operations
 A good operations team is responsible for

-- Monitoring and quickly restoring service if it goesinto bad state
+- Monitoring and quickly restoring service if it goes into bad state
 - Tracking down the cause of problems
 - Keeping software and platforms up to date
 - Keeping tabs on how different systems affect each other
 - Anticipating future problems
 - Establishing good practices and tools for development
-- Perform complex maintenance tasks, like platformmigration
+- Perform complex maintenance tasks, like platform migration
 - Maintaining the security of the system
 - Defining processes that make operations predictable
-- Preserving the organisation's knowledge about thesystem
+- Preserving the organisation's knowledge about the system

 Good operability means making routine tasks easy. allowing the operations team to focus their efforts on high-value activities.
 Data systems can do various things to make routine tasks easy, including: